 ioctl: LOOP_SET_STATUS: Invalid argument

 Ooops..
 Something wrong.
 Our losetup bin isn’t patched to use AES.
-On ubuntu/debian based OS, it’s is to deal.
+On ubuntu/debian based OS, you can simply add the missing package with apt.

 apt-get install loop-aes-utils